makryl/node-jasine/README.md

 Data object, passed in callback, will be passed to [JSIN](https://github.com/Aequiternus/node-jsin) template at same file path, but `.jsin` extension.

-You can override template using property `template` of data object
+You can override template using property `template` of data object:

     callback(null, {
         template: "overrided_template", // instead of URI + .jsin